boris-hamburg/chrome/kapitel_2.md

   NAS, also called "the black shakes", is caused by an overexposure to electromagnetic radiation from omnipresent technological devices, and is presented as a raging epidemic affecting the world in the future.

   he cityscapes of Hong Kong[30] and Shanghai[31] have had major influences in the urban backgrounds, ambiance and settings in many cyberpunk works such as Blade Runner and Shadowrun.
 Ridley Scott envisioned the landscape of cyberpunk Los Angeles in Blade Runner to be "Hong Kong on a very bad day".[32]
 The streetscapes of Ghost in the Shell were based on Hong Kong.
 Its director Mamoru Oshii felt that Hong Kong's strange and chaotic streets where "old and new exist in confusing relationships", fit the theme of the film well.[30]
 Hong Kong's Kowloon Walled City is particularly notable for its disorganized hyper-urbanization and breakdown in traditional urban planning to be an inspiration to cyberpunk landscapes.

+  One of the cyberpunk genre's prototype characters is Case, from Gibson's Neuromancer.[33]
+Case is a "console cowboy," a brilliant hacker who has betrayed his organized criminal partners.
+Robbed of his talent through a crippling injury inflicted by the vengeful partners, Case unexpectedly receives a once-in-a-lifetime opportunity to be healed by expert medical care but only if he participates in another criminal enterprise with a new crew.

+Like Case, many cyberpunk protagonists are manipulated, placed in situations where they have little or no choice, and although they might see things through, they do not necessarily come out any further ahead than they previously were.
+These anti-heroes—"criminals, outcasts, visionaries, dissenters and misfits"[34]—call to mind the private eye of detective fiction.
+This emphasis on the misfits and the malcontents is the "punk" component of cyberpunk.

+Modern Tokyo already had the hallmarks of a cyberpunk world by the time Western authors were only dreaming of neon cathedrals overlooking thrumming, dirty streets.